International Stout Day - November

 How to take part

-When is International Stout Day celebrated in 2023?
+When is International Stout Day in 2025?

 International Stout Day is observed on the first Thursday of November each year.